usc-isi-i2/kgtk/docs/transform/reorder_columns.md

 ### Column Ranges

-When building the list of column names, you may use `..` to indicate a range of column names (e.g., `first .. last`) in the order of the columns in the input file.
+When listing the output column names, you may use `..` to indicate a range of column names (e.g., `first .. last`) in the order of the columns in the input file.

 ### Elipses

-When building the list of column names, you may use `...` to indicate all columns not explicitly mentioned.
+When listing the output column names, you may use `...` to indicate all columns not explicitly mentioned.

 ### Trimming Columns

 You may remove ("trim") columns with this command using the `--trim` option.
 When this option is specified, all unmentioned columns will be removed from the output file.

+!!! note
+    `kgtk remove-columns --trim` will not complain if there are no columns to trim.

 !!! note
     If you use this option to remove a required column name (`id` for KGTK